DinmaOtutu/dinmasspace/src/pages/posts/savings-should-be-a-habit.md

 * Miscellaneous
 * Money to the family(it’s okay if your money does not cover this)

 I always make sure that these allocations do not get tampered with things I do not need.
-This keeps me on a check, and with this, your savings grow either weekly, monthly or daily depending on how your income flows in.
+This keeps me in check, and with this, your savings grow either weekly, monthly or daily depending on how your income flows in.

 # Save & Invest